thedeveloperever/optimac/docs/ABOUT.md

-# What does this script remove?
+# What does this script disable?

 - FileVault